Your Clearing call

 A level results not what you expected?
 Help is at hand – you can still find a course that’s right for you.
-We asked Stewart Harper, Associate Registrar here at Leeds Beckett University, for his advice on what you need to think about before you phone up to secure a place at university.
-Here's what Stewart had to say:
+We asked Denise Dixon-Smith, Head of Admissions here at Leeds Beckett University, for her advice on what you need to think about before you phone up to secure a place at university.
+Here's what Denise had to say:

 A level results day can be a stressful experience, particularly if you didn’t receive the results you were hoping for.
 It's important that you take a few minutes to take stock of your situation.
 Think about what course you'd like to study, and what kind of university you'd like to study at, before picking up the phone and making that call.
 Don't feel pressured into calling immediately – the courses don't all disappear within the first hour of Clearing, and a bit of essential preparation will make the whole process much easier.